Great Wife

-Great Wife, otherwise appearing in West Africa as Senior Wife, is an honorific applied to the principal female spouse in African polygynous unions.
+Great Wife or Senior Wife is an honorific applied to the principal female spouse in African polygynous unions.
 It is widely used by contemporary royal and aristocratic wives in states throughout the modern continent as a synonym for consort (e.g., Mantfombi Dlamini of eSwatini, who once served as the chief consort of a Zulu King, bore it as a title).

 Historic background and terms

 In ancient Egypt, the pharaoh's principal consort was known as the great royal wife.
 She presided over her husband's harem and served a variety of priestly functions in the kingdom.
 A great royal wife was also known as a good wife.

 Good wives were the head mistress of the home they were married into, and effectively served as the heads of the harems of the houses in question.
 Throughout history, the term harem has been less defined in comparison to the definitions used in modern periods.
 In Islamic civilizations, a 'Harem' was defined as an area of privacy and seclusion for the women of the household - irrespective of whether they were spouses or not.

 In Kush and other African states of the pre-colonial period, the chief royal consorts often functioned in much the same fashion.